HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 createdExecution, err := mlmd.CreateExecution(ctx, pipeline, ecfg)
 ```

 The call to `getFingerPrintsAndID` will make a subsequent call to `TaskServiceClient.ListTasksV1` and fetch the execution ID for the Task with the fingerprint stored in the Launcher step.
-If such an execution ID is found we assume there was a cache hit, and we don't run the next Launcher.
+If such an execution ID is found, we assume there was a cache hit, and we don't run the next Launcher.

-Notice also that we st ore the `ecfg.FingerPrint = fingerPrint` in the MLMD execution as well, this means the container execution also has the `cache_fingerprint` found in the task table.
+Notice also that we store the `ecfg.FingerPrint = fingerPrint` in the MLMD execution as well, this means the container execution also has the `cache_fingerprint` found in the task table.

 ###### Caching post mlmd

 Much of the logic flow will stay the same, but instead of calls to `TaskServiceClient`'s v1 API, the v2 `RunService` api will be used.

-When the Launcher finishes running `Execute()` it `defers` and `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.
+When the Launcher finishes running `Execute()` it `defers` an `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.
+The fingerprint should only be provided upon a successful launcher execution.

-In the Driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and it's `filter` capability to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
-Note that unlike how the Driver works today, the `cache_fingerprint` should not be stored for an upcoming task that will be created (in the Driver), it should instead be updated by the Launcher once an execution successfully completes.
+In the Driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and it's `filter` field to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
+Note that unlike how the Driver works today, the `cache_fingerprint` should not be stored for an upcoming task that will be created in the Driver, it should instead be updated by the Launcher once an execution successfully completes.

 ** Migration Note **

 Caching needs special consideration for migration.
 Since the `tasks` table will be dropped and re-populated using data from MLMD, caching will need to be handled carefully.
-When converting a `ContainerExecution` to a `Runtime` task, only store the fingerprint if the execution has a `COMPLETE` status.
+When converting a `ContainerExecution` to a `Runtime` task, we will need to only store the fingerprint if the execution has a `COMPLETE` status.
+This avoids storing fingerprints that may be present in an execution, but where an executor pod never ran to success.

 ### Launcher changes

-Like Driver, Launcher will need new client connections to the RunServerClient to reach the Runs api for task fetching, and similarly an `ArtifactServiceClient`.
+Like the Driver component, the Launcher will need to establish new client connections to access the Runs API via RunServerClient and the Artifacts API via ArtifactServiceClient.

-The following flags will need to be removed:
+The following flags in the launcher will need to be removed:

 ```text
 --execution_id